Installing and uninstalling web apps

 Tapping that icon should then take you to the same confirmation banner shown in Firefox above.

 If you have Google Chrome for Android available, the experience is slightly different; upon loading our site, you'll see an install banner pop up asking whether you want to add this app to your Home screen.

 Note: You can find out a lot more about Chrome install banners from the article How to provide your own in-app install experience.

 If you choose not to add it to your Home screen at this point, you can do so later using the "Add to Home Screen" icon in the main Chrome menu.

 This calls up the sharing panel.
-Among the options should be the "Add to Home Screen" option, unless it's been specifically removed from the list by the user editing the optons displayed:
+Among the options should be the "Add to Home Screen" option, unless it's been specifically removed from the list by the user editing the options displayed: